 Prerequisite: Completion of the first 30 hours of required courses, including Legal Research & Writing II.
 It is the student's responsibility to officially register for Law Review through the Registrar's Office.
 This must be done during the semester of eligibility.
 No retroactive approval will be granted.

-Advanced legal research, writing and editorial work in connection with the publication of the South Texas Law Review.
+Advanced legal research, writing and editorial work in connection with the publication of the Houston College of Law Law Review.
 Graded honors pass, pass or fail.

 Law Review candidacy: Students are admitted to Law Review candidacy by invitation only, and only in the fall and spring semesters.
 Part-time students are always encouraged to become Law Review candidates and should discuss their schedule concerns with faculty advisors.

 An hours-eligible student may be invited to Law Review candidacy either by virtue of his or her grades or through a writing competition.
 Invitation by virtue of grades is limited to hours-eligible students with at least a 3.25 cumulative grade point average for completed course work.

 An hours eligible student not invited to Law Review candidacy by virtue of grades, but who has at least a 2.667 cumulative grade point average for completed course work, may participate in a writing competition.
 A student participating in the writing competition will be considered for Law Review candidacybased on his or her performance in the writing competition.
 The number of students, if any, invited to Law Review candidacy through the writing competition will vary from semester to semester, according to the needs of the Law Review.

 Where an hours-eligible student does not yet have grades for all completed course work:

 (i) if the student has a cumulative grade point average of at least 3.25 based on all work for which final grades have been received, he or she will be conditionally invited to Law Review candidacy, or